echo-five/api-public-php/README.md

 > getRequestResponse(bool <$decode>)

-- The `decode` argument defines if the request response must be decoded.
+- The `decode` argument defines if the request response must be json-decoded or not.
 The API replies in JSON format, so the response is a string.
 The `decode` argument allows to get a PHP object instead a string.
 The `decode` argument, is set to `true` by default.